JuneKim0007/Cipherchat/README.md

    * If the flow of messages changes, a new ephemeral key pair is generated and used with the existing root key to create a new chain.
 6. **Asynchronous Chat**
    * Session caches track key state for proper decryption and ratcheting.
+   * Cached Key is used to decrypt any out-of-order past messages then get zerorized immediately.

 ## Features
 * **Triple Diffie–Hellman Handshake**: Establishes a secure session and generates ephemeral key pairs.
 * **Message Ratcheting**: Ratchet keys per message for forward secrecy.
 * **Asynchronous Support**: Out-of-order messages can be decrypted correctly.
-* **Security**: Ensure the validity of a session and  messages's integrity and confidentiality.
+* **Security**: Ensure the integrity and confidentiality of message exchanges while zerorizing keys immediately after their use.

 ## test cases:
   * to see predefined test cases, simply run "go run ./tests.go"